This blog may contain affiliate links. Read our disclosure policy for more info.

 So, in this blog, we are going to tell you everything you need to know about Cerro Tronador including the hike to its base, staying in the Refugio, day trips, and more!
 This way, you’ll be able to have the same amazing experience that we did!

 About Cerro Tronador

 Cerro Tronador is the tallest mountain near Bariloche.
-It is so tall that it actually towers about 1000 meters higher than the others nearby.
-At 3,400 meters above sea level, it is a large and impressive mountain peak.
+It is so tall that it actually towers about 1,000 meters (3,281 feet) higher than the others nearby.
+At 3,400 meters (11,155 feet) above sea level, it is a large and impressive mountain peak.